BedeGaming/attachmentgenie-toxiproxy/README.md

 ## Module Description

-toxiproxy is an email testing tool for developers:
+toxiproxy is an chaos testing tool for developers:

-    - Configure your application to use toxiproxy for SMTP delivery
+    - Configure your application to use toxiproxy.
-    - View messages in the web UI, or retrieve them with the JSON API
+    - test how your application deals with failure

 ## Setup